Old Makeup Can Cause Serious Eye Infections

 Don't store cosmetics at temperatures above 85°F (29°C).
 Cosmetics held for long periods

-in hot cars, for example, are more at risk of weakening the preservative.
+in hot cars, for example, are more at risk of causing infection due to weakening of

-Avoid using eye cosmetics if you have an eye infection or the skin around the eye
+Don't use eye cosmetics if you have an eye infection or the skin around the eye is

 Take extra care in using eye cosmetics if you have any allergies.

-When applying or removing eye cosmetics, be careful not to scratch the eyeball or
+When applying or removing eye cosmetics, be careful not to scratch the eye.